Jarff/rod-zoom/README.md

 Built in NodeJS i'm using Socket.io and Peer.JS for communication

-If you want to use it, just clone and run npm install
+If you want to use it, just clone it and run npm install